 The end of last year we realized we didn’t get out to camp at all.
-Not even once, and this was really sad as we went the previous year every other weekend.
+Not even once.
+This was really sad as we went the previous year every other weekend.
 It happens to be something that we really love to do.
-We started our journey of looking for a van.
-A cool “camping” van, with the hopes of getting out into the wild more often.
+Wee started our journey of looking for a van, a cool “camping van, with the hopes of getting out into the wild more often.
 Now, the van should not be what was stopping us, and it wasn’t, but we realized that while we loved getting out, the preparation could be grueling.
 We wanted the van to be ready to go at the drop of a hat.
 Fast forward to scouring Craigslist ads, we found the perfect van, and the beginning of Adventure Year has begun.
 We did not have much time to really leave for a long period of time but we knew we could escape to Bodega Bay.
 The next part was what to eat, and it only seemed appropriate to celebrate our new life with Rib Eye Steaks with Pistachio Butter and Asparagus.

 About the same time as the van rolled into our lives, Sunset Magazine reached out as they noticed our love of the outdoors, and asked if we would review their newest book The Great Outdoors Cookbook.
 I have been a Sunset Magazine reader for as long as I can remember, from shuffling through my mother’s copies to our own.
 It is always my go-to read when we are heading out of town, whether camping or city dwelling, not to mention their delicious recipes.
 It was a given that we had to check out this book.
 Now we had a fully loaded van, a great book filled with fun camp recipes, there was clearly no excuse for not hitting the high road.